You will likely notice more teal pumpkins at the front doorstep of houses this year.

 If you don’t have time to make a teal pumpkin, you can place a promotional sign on your door.
 Free printouts are available through the Teal Pumpkin Project® website.
 Here’s an example:

-And, if you do chose to participate you can even place your home address or home town on their website’s interactive map.
+And, if you do choose to participate you can even place your home address or home town on their website’s interactive map.